 In his research, Looijenga combines insights from developmental biology with the various disciplines from adult and childhood oncology.
 ‘Based on our knowledge of the normal development and properties of germ cells, we have developed a system to pick out different types of germ cell tumors.
 This is increasingly being used in the clinic, and will lead to better choices around the best treatment for children and young people with a germ cell tumor.’

 This type of interaction between the laboratory and the clinic is essential, says Looijenga.
-In his professorship within the UMC Utrecht, he wants to boost this collaboration.
+In his professorship within Utrecht University, he wants to boost this collaboration.
 ‘We can further shape our research based on registrations and analyses of tissue in our biobank, and from questions in the clinic.
 Both in the collaboration within our research hospital and with the UMC Utrecht.
 The set-up of the joint expertise center for germ cell tumors is of great value.
 Together we can turn the knowledge about germ cell tumors into clinical applications, in order to move the dial for the treatment for children and young adults.’

 Prof. dr. Leendert Looijenga was appointed as a professor of Translational germ cell oncology and fertility at the Faculty of Medicine at Utrecht University on July 15, 2023.
 His research is a collaboration between the Princess Máxima Center and the Cancer and Child Health strategic programs at the UMC Utrecht.
 Prof. Looijenga’s inaugural lecture will take place at a later date.